-The objective of this course is to provide students with an advanced level of understanding about contemporary art practice, and in particular their individual approaches within a wider critical framework.
+The objective of this course is to provide students with an advanced level of understanding about contemporary art practice, and in particular, their individual approaches within a wider critical framework.
 The combination of theory and practice in studio research will enable students to become familiar with the technical, technological, creative, theoretical and critical concerns that inform their artistic work.
-The course will prepare students for articulate writing and independent studio work required for exhibition and subsequent thesis work.
+The course will prepare students for articulate writing and independent studio work required for their upcoming thesis exhibition and supporting paper.